 IV.
 Complaint Investigation Procedures

 Whether conducted by the Office of Compliance or an outside investigator jointly selected by the Office of Compliance and the UCDPD Chief of Police, the following procedures shall govern the investigation process, which include complying with the Public Safety Officers Procedural Bill of Rights (POBR) at Government Code section 3300 et seq.
 To the extent that there is any inconsistency between these Procedures and POBR, POBR controls.
-A current copy of the POBR shall be maintained in the Appendix of these Procedures.
+A current copy of the POBR can be found here.

 - The Chief of Police will be the investigator’s point of contact for purposes of gaining access to UCDPD information, documentation, and personnel.
 In this role, the Chief will ensure necessary access to officer, information, and documentation needed to conduct a thorough and timely investigation.
 The investigator will have access to any and all UCDPD information the investigator or the PAB deems relevant to the complaint, including access to the UCDPD’s “IA PRO” software and electronic files.